Greg Mankiw

 Mankiw has written widely on economics and economic policy.
 As of February 2020, the RePEc overall ranking based on academic publications, citations, and related metrics put him as the 45th most influential economist in the world, out of nearly 50,000 registered authors.
 He was the 11th most cited economist and the 9th most productive research economist as measured by the h-index.
-In addition, Mankiw is the author of several best-selling textbooks, writes a popular blog, and has since 2007 written approximately monthly for the Sunday business section of The New York Times.
-According to the Open Syllabus Project, Mankiw is the most frequently-cited author on college syllabi for economics courses.
+In addition, Mankiw is the author of several best-selling textbooks, writes a popular blog, and from 2007 to 2021 wrote regularly for the Sunday business section of The New York Times.
+According to the Open Syllabus Project, Mankiw is the most frequently cited author on college syllabi for economics courses.

-Mankiw is a conservative and has been an economic adviser to several Republican politicians.
+Mankiw is a conservative, and has been an economic adviser to several Republican politicians.
 From 2003 to 2005, Mankiw was Chairman of the Council of Economic Advisers under President George W. Bush.
 In 2006, he became an economic adviser to Mitt Romney, and worked with Romney during his presidential campaigns in 2008 and 2012.
 In October 2019, he announced that he was no longer a Republican because of his discontent with President Donald Trump and the Republican Party.

 Early life and education

 Mankiw was born in Trenton, New Jersey.
 His grandparents were all Ukrainians.
 He grew up in Cranford, New Jersey, where he worked in Republican politics, and graduated from the Pingry School in 1976.
 In 1975, he studied astrophysics at the Summer Science Program.
 He graduated from Princeton University summa cum laude in 1980 with a Bachelor of Arts in economics.
-Mankiw completed a 72-page long senior thesis titled "Understanding Employment Fluctuation."
-At Princeton, Mankiw was classmates with the economist David Romer, who would later become one of his coauthor, and was roommates with the playwright Richard Greenberg.
+Mankiw completed a 72-page long senior thesis titled "Understanding Employment Fluctuation".
+At Princeton, Mankiw was classmates with the economist David Romer, who would later become one of his coauthors, and was roommates with the playwright Richard Greenberg.

-After college, Mankiw spent a year working on his Doctor of Philosophy at the Massachusetts Institute of Technology (MIT) and a subsequent year studying at Harvard Law School.
-He worked as a staff economist for the Council of Economic Advisers from 1982 to 1983, which foreshadowing his later position as its chairman.
+After college, Mankiw spent a year working on his doctoral degree at the Massachusetts Institute of Technology (MIT) and a subsequent year studying at Harvard Law School.
+He worked as a staff economist for the Council of Economic Advisers from 1982 to 1983, which he went on to chair two decades later.
 After leaving the council, he earned his PhD in economics from MIT in 1984 under the supervision of Stanley Fischer.
-He returned to Harvard Law for a year, but having completed his PhD and realizing that he was better at economics, he left to teach at MIT for a year and then became an assistant professor of economics at Harvard University in 1985.
-He was promoted to full professor in 1987, at the age of 29.
+He returned to Harvard Law School for a year, but having completed his PhD and realizing that he was better at economics, he left to briefly teach as an instructor at MIT, and then became an assistant professor of economics at Harvard University in 1985.
+He was promoted to full professor with tenure in 1987, at the age of 29.